 Ran’s healing recipe

-- Move my body.
+Move my body.
 Moving my body helps to get oxygen and build muscle and vitality.
-Moving can help my blood-stream that helps detoxing in many ways.
+Moving can help my blood-stream that helps to detox in many ways.
 Muscle also helps to raise body temperature.
 (I know this might not be available for everyone as some types of cancer would create some physical limitation with pain etc. So only if your body say yes to do it...)

-- Create time for myself, to find connection to my spirit and listen to the message my body and spirit want to tell me.
+Create time for myself, to find a connection to my spirit and listen to the message my body and spirit want to tell me.

 Thank you for visiting my blog and reading!
 It means a lot for me to share my journey with you.
 Please feel free to share this page or my site with anyone .